zfhui/json_api_talk/json_api_talk.md

 > Different clients prefer different structures.

 ^
+- sometimes we start building our API for one client
+- then we have to adapt it for other clients
+- Android: several requests with small responses
 - iOS: good with fewer requests and large responses
-- Android: several requests with small responses
 - When we start to cater for all of these needs
-- we often times overload the API, it grows and reflects less and less the underlying data structure
+- we often times also start to overload the endpoints
+- it grows and reflects less and less the underlying data structure
 - This is bad!

 ^
 __You've probably experienced this already:__
+- clients get data, they don't need
 - one change in data structure -> bunch seemingly unrelated endpoints breaks
 - caching and invalidating cache becomes more complicated
-- clients get data, they don't need

 ---
 ## Solution